Costa Rica: Cost of Living by Region and Residency Options

 The national park offers snorkeling, diving, swimming, and is home to the famous “whale’s tail”.
 This is an area of sand where the northern current and southern current meets and forms a large formation that looks just like a whale’s tail.
 Pretty fitting for the name of the region.

-The cost of living in the Costa Ballena region is actually a bit more affordable than that of the Guanacaste region to the north.
+The cost of living in the Costa Ballena region is actually more affordable than that of the Guanacaste region.
 A single person can live on $1,400 to $1,700 USD per month, as opposed to $2,000+ in Guanacaste.
 Rent can range anywhere from $400 for a small two-bedroom condo to $2,500 for a luxury condo, and you can usually find anything in between as well.

 Costa Rica Residency

 As stated above, you should always be sure to study every angle by visiting a place before deciding to relocate.
 This list should only serve as a good starting point.
 Here is a great article on 17 Things You May Not Know About Costa Rica, you will love it!